G-Research/spark-extension/README.md

 Note: Pick the right Scala version (here 2.12) and Spark version (here 3.2) depending on your Spark version.

+### Your favorite Data Science notebook

+There are plenty of [Data Science notebooks](https://datasciencenotebook.org/) around.
+To use this library, add **a jar dependency** to your notebook using these **Maven coordinates**:

+    uk.co.gresearch.spark:spark-extension_2.12:2.1.0-3.2

+Or [download the jar](https://mvnrepository.com/artifact/uk.co.gresearch.spark/spark-extension) and place it on a filesystem where it is accessible by the notebook, and reference that jar file directly.

+Check the documentation of your favorite notebook to learn how to add jars to your Spark environment.

 ## Build

 You can build this project against different versions of Spark and Scala.